the-magister/MTD_Hotlantis/README.md

 ### MQTT PubSub Topics

 The Electronics functional domain has kindly provided a Arduino library, [MTD_Hotlantis](libraries/MTD_Hotlantis/MTD_Hotlantis.h), that operates the WiFi and MQTT stacks automagically.
-The main objective should be to
+The main objective should be to:

-# Sensor uC: Read sensors and publish sensor topics.
+1. Sensor uC: Read sensors and publish sensor topics.
-# Controller uC: subscribe sensor topics, **integrate sensor information, define activities**, publish actuator topics.
+2. Controller uC: subscribe sensor topics, **integrate sensor information, define activities**, publish actuator topics.
-# Actuator uC: Subscribe actuator topics and act on them.
+3. Actuator uC: Subscribe actuator topics and act on them.

 The MQTT topic hierarchy is as-follows.
 See [MTD_Hotlantis.h](libraries/MTD_Hotlantis/MTD_Hotlantis.h) for specifics.